CERTIFICATE III IN EARLY CHILDHOOD EDUCATION AND CARE

 Students who have successfully completed year 12 should have a pass mark in English or an ability to demonstrate English language proficiency on enrolment.
 Students who have not completed year 12 can take demonstrate English language proficiency by taking a language, literacy and numeracy test.
 We will provide and assess this test.
 Mature age or alternative entry will be assessed by the college on inquiry.

 To achieve the Certificate III in Early Childhood Education and Care – CHC30113, students must complete 18 units of competency, made up of:

 There are 2 options for delivery of the Certificate III in Early Childhood Education and Care:

-Both modes of learning are structured over a 1 – 2 year period, as per Australian Qualifications Framework volume of learning indicators.
-A minimum of 1200 hours’ study is required to allow for sufficient understanding and application of the required skills and knowledge.
+Both modes of learning are structured over a 1 – 2 year period, as per the Australian Qualifications Framework volume of learning indicators.
+A minimum of 1200 hours study is required to allow for sufficient understanding and application of the required skills and knowledge.

-Competency-based assessment is used during all assessment activities.
-Learners prove competency with demonstrations of written knowledge and practical skills.
-Timelines are taken into consideration for practical skills and learners must meet the criteria as deemed industry competent by the assessor.
+We use competency-based assessment for all assessment activities.
+Students prove competency with demonstrations of written knowledge and practical skills.
+We take timelines into consideration for practical skills and students must meet the criteria as deemed industry competent by the assessor.

 Formative evidence will be assessed in the form of an Assessment Task Portfolio.
-The Assessment Task Portfolio uses several assessment tools to accommodate the learner’s individual needs.
+The Assessment Task Portfolio uses several assessment tools to accommodate the student’s individual needs.
 The assessment types include:

 CHCPRT001 Identify and respond to children and young people at risk